I am a farmer

 In the case of multiple land parcels owned by the same person and classified as farmland, these farms are treated as a single property for the purposes of FESL - just as they are for council rates.

 The reform will mean the obligation of funding NSW's fire and emergency services will no longer fall only on those with property insurance, but all property owners.
-It is estimated that the average fully-insured farm owner will save around $43 per year.

 Land meets the requirements for classification as Farmland for purposes of the FESL if it is classified by a council as farmland for purposes of calculating your council rates.